GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * Notes: Missing CL term!
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

-#### cell cycle G2 RCV_000107
-* Notes: No annotation to cell cycle phase terms
-* Results: N/A Job not run.
-Specification marked as preliminary or missing.

 #### chemotaxis RCV_000134
 * Key class: [cell chemotaxis](http://www.ebi.ac.uk/ontology-lookup/?termId=GO:0060326)
 * Pattern: [is_a_OR_part_of_OR_regulates](../../patterns/is_a_OR_part_of_OR_regulates.md)